openfga/rfcs/20240328-queries-with-usersets.md

 # What it is
 [what-it-is]: #what-it-is

-We are introducing the notion of "implicit" tuples, i.e. tuples that were never explicitly written in the system but that will be accepted as true facts.
+We are introducing the notion of invariants in a model, i.e. facts that were never explicitly written in the system but that will be accepted as true.
 These facts stem from applying equivalence of sets to the authorization model.

 For example, given this authorization model: